diemasmahendra/testpligh/README.md

 A Node.js utility that monitors a TestFlight beta link and sends notifications to Telegram when slots become available.

+GitHub Repository
+Find the latest version and contribute to the project: [https://github.com/gusbalah]

 ## Features

 - Periodically checks if a TestFlight beta has available slots